-- Tap the top or bottom of the control to brighten/dim all interior lit components incrementally, or - Press and hold at the first position the top or bottom of the control until the desired lighting level is reached. - Press and hold the top of the control to the full on position to activate the "dome on" feature.
+- Press and hold at the first position the top or bottom of the control until the desired lighting level is reached. - Press and hold the top of the control to the full on position to activate the "dome on" feature.
 This will turn on the interior courtesy lights.
-The lights will remain on until the bottom of the control is pressed.
+Press and hold the bottom of the control to turn off the interior courtesy lights.